Last Updated on May 31, 2022 by Thinkster

 Thinkster Math’s world-class curriculum is packed with word problems!

-We begin introducing word problems in our first-grade curriculum, which is on par to when students begin learning word problems in school.
+We begin introducing word problems in our first-grade curriculum, which is on par with when students begin learning word problems in school.
 Introducing word problems at a young age ensures your child is developing strong problem-solving skills.

 Thinkster also includes many real-world examples.
 Anchoring to real situations helps students understand and appreciate why they are solving word problems.
-It can also help them visualize what the problem is asking them to solve more easily.
+It can also help them visualize what the problem is by asking them to solve it more easily.

 Whether your child is grumbling and groaning about word problems at school or at home, it’s time to squash any frustration and animosity toward math word problems!

 There are a few things that you can do at home to help your child grow more comfortable with word problems.
 Have them organize their thinking by marking problems with highlighters and work on keyword recognition.

 It’s important to also have your child try different types of word problems so that they feel more prepared and ready to tackle what they’ll be learning in school!
 Try problems with and without visuals, patterns, and distractors to give them balanced preparation.

 And remember, daily practice with a program like Thinkster Math can help!
 The combination of practice, video tutorials, and customized feedback can have your child become more confident in their ability to use using problem-solving strategies, and you will see incredible learning improvements in less than three months.